Customer Due Diligence Checklist by Industry Sector

 Politically Exposed Persons (PEPs)

-PEP identification is a mandatory component of customer due diligence across all regulated sectors.
-Under the MLR 2017, a PEP is any individual who holds or has held a prominent public function: heads of state, senior politicians, senior government officials, judicial or military officials, senior executives of state-owned enterprises, and senior officials of international organisations.
+PEP identification is a mandatory component of customer due diligence for all reporting entities.
+Under the AML/CTF Act, a PEP includes any individual who holds or has held a prominent public function: heads of state, senior politicians, senior government officials, judicial or military officials, senior executives of state-owned enterprises, and senior officials of international organisations.
 Family members and known close associates of PEPs are also in scope.

 Sanctions screening

-Regulated firms must screen customers against the OFSI Consolidated List of financial sanctions targets.
-Since Brexit, the UK maintains its own sanctions regime under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA), separate from the EU sanctions list.
+Reporting entities must screen customers against the DFAT Consolidated List of persons and entities subject to Australian sanctions.
+Australia maintains its own autonomous sanctions regime under the Autonomous Sanctions Act 2011, in addition to implementing UN Security Council sanctions.
 Screening must occur at onboarding and on an ongoing basis.

 | Check | Minimum frequency | Source | Action on match |